 “That’s nicely done, honestly Joe, I really like that… I don’t mean to blow smoke up your thingy, but it’s a really lovely piece of music” – Adrian Chiles, BBC Radio 5 Live

-“From Teesside band Cattle & Cane, that’s Joe Hammill whose excellent solo EP is released soon” – Tom Robinson, BBC Radio 6 Music
+“From Teesside band Cattle & Cane, that’s Joe Hammill whose excellent solo EP is out now” – Tom Robinson, BBC Radio 6 Music

 “Breathtakingly beautiful” – York Calling

 “Joseph’s debut is as powerful as it is intimate, ranging from a supple, poignant beginning to an epic mythical-esque anthem.
 Joseph’s vocal delivery rides the waves beautifully and brings the emotion of the lyrics to the fore.
 Pretty much an all round stunner.” – Fresh On The Net